patricklapgar/patricklapgar/README.md

 I recently completed my Bachelors in **Electronics Engineering** w/ minors in **Computer Science** and **Cybersecurity**.

-I now work on an RDBMS at IBM.
+I now work on database systems at IBM.

 A little more about me and what I like...